jharwell/sierra/docs/src/tutorials/project/project.rst

         .. tab-item:: ``controllers.yaml``

            Configuration for controllers (input file/graph generation).
-This file is required for all pipeline stages.
-See :ref:`tutorials/project/config` for documentation.
+This file is optional.
+See :ref:`tutorials/project/config` for
+           documentation.

         .. tab-item:: ``graphs.yaml``